 St. Louis Park Discount Program for Emerald Ash Borer Prevention

 Emerald Ash Borer was confirmed in St. Louis Park in June 2019.
 Previously, it was found in the bordering cities of Minneapolis (2010), Plymouth (2015), and Edina (2018).
 Like most Minnesota cities, St. Louis Park has an abundance of ash trees growing on public and private property.
 As a result, the city has partnered with Rainbow Treecare to treat public ash trees in parks and boulevards.
-This partnership also offers a city-wide discount through 2021 for any privately owned trees in St. Louis Park.
+This partnership also offers a city-wide discount for any privately owned trees in St. Louis Park.

 You can protect your ash tree for 20 years for less than the cost to remove and replace it.